Villavu/Simba/Doc/sphinx/scriptref/ocr.rst

 This function is a function specific to RuneScape(tm); it reads the text in the upper left corner into a string.

+How these functions actually work can be found here: :ref:`uptext-filter`.

 rs_GetUpTextAt
 ~~~~~~~~~~~~~~